0x6b/soracom-napter-tools-vscode/README.md

 ## Supported Authentication Method

 Authkey method is recommended for security reason.
-Email and password should work but not tested.
+Email and password should work (except you configured multi-factor authentication) but not tested.

 | User type    | Email and password | AuthKey ID and secret |
 | ------------ | ------------------ | --------------------- |